 Dulverton is a very small town but one that is at the heart of life on Exmoor.
 There is a useful Tourist Information Office, a good range of small independent shops, tea shops and cafes – try Tantivy for a morning coffee when you wander into the town for the papers, and highly recommended for an evening meal is Woods restaurant – you will need to book your table!
 Beyond Dulverton are the open moors where you can stride across the hillsides with a packed lunch and a map.
 Withypool is a great starting point, or perhaps Simonsbath, or Tarr Steps and Landacre Bridge.

 Open plan living-room with kitchen and dining areas.
-TV and wood-burner.
+Smart TV and wood-burner.
 Electric hob, electric oven, fridge and dishwasher

 Utility-room with washing machine, tumble-drier, microwave and freezer